First, load the rbims package.

 Let’s plot the results.

-plot_heatmap(important_PFAMs, y_axis=PFAM, analysis = "INTERPRO", distance = T)
+plot_heatmap(important_PFAMs, y_axis=Pfam, analysis = "INTERPRO", distance = T)

 If we set that to FALSE, we observed the presence and absence of the domains across the genome samples.

-plot_heatmap(important_PFAMs, y_axis=PFAM, analysis = "INTERPRO", distance = F)
+plot_heatmap(important_PFAMs, y_axis=Pfam, analysis = "INTERPRO", distance = F)

 We can also visualize using a bubble plot.